UseaCarver/mitmproxyTracking/Readme.md

 About

-- Addon for mitmproxy to track your request and save it in activemq.
+- Addon for mitmproxy to track your request and save it in rabbitmq.
-- Run a server which can read data from activemq and return it back.
+- Run a server which can read data from rabbitmq and return it back.

 Preresiquites: